gunvantc/Stroke-Team-Website/README.md

 # Stroke-Team-Website
-Redesigned version of the internal Stroke Team Website
+Redesigned version of the internal Stroke Team Website.

-Cool test2 test3